|AAMC MD-PhD Summer Undergraduate Research Programs||

 Provides outstanding benefits and opportunities to students pursuing doctoral degrees in fields of study that use high performance computing to solve complex science and engineering problems.

-Award Value: $36,000 stipend, $5,000 academic allowance in first year, $1,000 academic allowance each renewed year; renewable for up to 4 years.
+Award Value: $38,000 stipend, full tuition and fees, $1,000 annual travel allowance; renewable for up to 4 years.
 Also, recipients participate in a 12 week DoE practicum and yearly conferences.

 |U.S. Department of Energy Mickey Leland Energy Fellowship Program||